"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

 Magister Wen set off half a dozen bolts in quick succession.

 Suddenly the barrage of bolts ceased.
 The core shattered.

 The trio watched the nucleus crumble.

-"That's you," Magister Wen allowed the dust to settle around the spectrometer.
-"One can assume that prior to your awakening in the void, the amulet likely protected you somehow.
-After your acquisition of the serpent's Druidic essence, it became less useful but remained a bulwark against excessive abuse of the Void element."
+"That's you."
+Magister Wen allowed the dust to settle around the Spectrometer.
+"One can assume that before your Awakening in the Void, the amulet likely protected you somehow.
+After you acquired the serpent's Druidic essence, it became less useful but remained a bulwark against ignorant abuses."

 "So, I've lost... a crutch?"
 Gwen tried to think of an apt analogy.
 "I've lost my emergency breaks?"